fabric8io/ipaas-quickstarts/apps/fabric8-http-gateway/ReadMe.md

 #### Viewing all the active HTTP URIs

 Once you've run a few web services and web applications and you are runnning the gateway you may be wondering what URIs are available.
 Assuming you're on a machine with the gateway, just browse the URL [http://localhost:9000/]([http://localhost:9000/) and you should see the JSON of all the URI prefixes and the underlying servers they are bound to.

+### API Management

+By default API Management is turned off to make testing the gateway easier.
+In most cases however you will want to enable set API_MANAGER_ENABLED to true.
+In this case the Fabric8 HTTP Gateway routes all incoming requests through the APIMan Engine so policies can be applied before and after each service call.
+If you want to use API Management please deploy the APIMan console and follow the instructions in the README of that application. and to deploy the APIMan console.